stefaleon/RN-AwesomePlaces/README.md

 &nbsp;
 ## Rendering Lists Correctly

 * Use the *FlatList* component to ensure performance for long dynamic lists.
 Refactor the *placeAddedHandler* so that the places array is filled with key-value objects instead of plain strings, in order to provide appropriate keys to the data.
 Adjust *placeDeletedHandler* accordingly.

+&nbsp;
+## Adding Static Images

+* Store an image for each *place* object.
+For now import the same image from the *assets* folder.
+Configure *ListItem* to display it.